JPC-AV/JPC_AV_videoQC/README.md

 - Expected output values are configured in `config/config.yaml`.

 ### Output and Validation
-- Outputs are saved in the same directory as the input file.
+- Outputs are saved in a subdirectory within the input directory named: [input_dir_name]_qc_metadata.
 - Outputs are validated against predefined expectations, with results logged and failures also printed to the terminal (STDOUT).
+- Toggle outputs and metadata validation checks on/off from the command_config.yaml
+- The 'qctools_check' uses the open source tool [qct-parse](https://github.com/amiaopensource/qct-parse) to check for individual tags, profiles, or specific content.
+The parameters of profilea and content filters are defined in the config.yaml

 ---